loda-lang/loda-programs/programs/oeis/list2.md

 * [A273316](http://oeis.org/A273316) ([L07 program](A273316.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 645", based on the 5-celled von Neumann neighborhood.
 * [A273366](http://oeis.org/A273366) ([L08 program](A273366.asm)): a(n) = 10*n^2 + 10*n + 2.
 * [A273384](http://oeis.org/A273384) ([L19 program](A273384.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
+* [A273407](http://oeis.org/A273407) ([L30 program](A273407.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A273408](http://oeis.org/A273408) ([L12 program](A273408.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 675", based on the 5-celled von Neumann neighborhood.
 * [A273481](http://oeis.org/A273481) ([L13 program](A273481.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 737", based on the 5-celled von Neumann neighborhood.
 * [A273669](http://oeis.org/A273669) ([L08 program](A273669.asm)): Decimal representation ends with either 2 or 9.